 Intertrigo can happen when skin gets irritated by heat, humidity or friction (i.e., skin rubbing together).
 Like yeast infections, it tends to thrive on parts of the body that are warm and damp, like your bellybutton.
 If left untreated, intertrigo can even turn into a yeast infection, according to the National Library of Medicine.

 Keep the affected area dry and cool.
 Use a towel to soak up water after bathing or sweat after exercising.
+You can also use a hair dryer on a cool setting to further dry the area.

 Then, apply a barrier cream like Triple Paste medicated ointment (Amazon, $20.71), and wear loose, breathable clothing, per the Cleveland Clinic.
 If at-home measures don't help, visit your dermatologist, as intertrigo can get infected, Dr. Gordon says.